-As I brought out in the post above, the bible doesn’t talk about masturbation at all, which begs the question, what is creating this near-suicidal guilt in the mind of these teens?
-The god of the JWs isn’t talking about how horrible this practice is, so where might they get this guilt?
+As I brought out in the post above, the bible doesn’t talk about masturbation at all, which begs the question, what is creating this near-suicidal guilt in the minds of these teens?
+The god of Jehovah’s Witnesses isn’t talking about how horrible this practice is, so where might they get this guilt?

 Consider some comments JWs have made about the practice over the years (bold added for emphasis):